eriser/blankenhain-old/README.md

 blankenhain software synthesizer
 ===========

-Blankenhain software synthesizer.
-Heavy WIP.
-This does not do anything useful, yet.
+Archived version of one of the first trys for Blankenhain software synthesizer.
+Old and useless.